yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-dialpeers.rst

     Short Calls Limit
         The Short Calls ratio limit for this *Dialpeer* (in percents, where 1.0 = 100%, 0.5 = 50% etc).
 Lower limit of the percentage of answered telephone calls with length less than :ref:`Short Call Length <short_call_length>` value of :ref:`Global configuration <global_configuration>` with respect to the total call volume on this *Dialpeer*.
 If this ration for this *Dialpeer* will stay less than *Short Calls Limit* this *Dialpeer* will be excluding from call routing process.
     Capacity
         Termination capacity limit for this *Dialpeer*.
-This value regulates maximum amount of calls that are allowed bia this *Dialpeer* at same time.
+This value regulates maximum amount of calls that are allowed via this *Dialpeer* at same time.

     .. _dialpeer_number_translation_settings: